SixLabors/docs/articles/fonts/inspectfontfiles.md

 # Inspect Font Files and Collections

-This recipe is a good starting point when you have a font file in hand and want to learn what it contains before you add it to your app's normal font collection.
+This recipe is a good starting point when you have a font file in hand and want to learn what it contains before you add it to your app's normal font collection with [`FontDescription`](xref:SixLabors.Fonts.FontDescription).

 ### Read a single font file